Park Avenue Peerage

 Park Avenue Peerage was a 2007 blog about Manhattan socialites.
 It was run anonymously and was the primary competitor to another anonymous blog called Socialite Rank.
-After blogger James Kurisunkal, an 18-year-old college student from Illinois, revealed his identity, he was offered an internship at New York Magazine.
-Kurisunkal is now known as Morgan Olivia Rose.
+After the blogger, an 18-year-old college student from Illinois, revealed her identity, she was offered an internship at New York Magazine.

-The story of the blog was and is documented in a 2023 film called Queenmaker: The Making of an It Girl.
-The film, which first aired on Hulu, was directed by Zackary Drucker.
+The context surrounding the blog was documented in the 2023 film Queenmaker: The Making of an It Girl, directed by Zackary Drucker.
+While she appears in the film during different stages of her transition, the author of Park Avenue Peerage is known as Morgan Olivia Rose and is presently a woman.